rmsouza01/ENEL645-F2024/README.md

 # ENEL645- Fall 2024
 Repository for ENEL 645 - Data Mining and Machine Learning.

-The apprvoed course outline is [here](./Slides/ENEL645-Fall2024-course-outline.pdf).
+The approved course outline is [here](./Slides/ENEL645-Fall2024-course-outline.pdf).

 ### Important Dates
 - Assignment 01 due October 1st at midnight - Submit in a D2L dropbox